Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

-In the right column of the figure we show the prediction based on sequential sampling.
-We also display the Voronoi cells around the cusps to illustrate the increasing complexity of fundamental zones.
-The results demonstrate the advantages of our approach.
-We obtain qualitatively very similar energy plots, but, compared to the reference design, the number of atomistic simulations to obtain these plots is substantially reduced.
-For example, for the left panel in part (d) of Figure \ref{fig:All_Kriging_plots} a reference design with $100$ points is used, while the right panel is obtained from a sequential design with $54$ points, which yields a substantial reduction of computational costs.
 In the following, the two contributions to the new criterion are evaluated for the 2D cases.
 Furthermore the quality of the energy prediction is also governed by two aspects which will be discussed in more detail: the threshold value $\DeltaEstat$ which defines the convergence of the energy and the number of initial design points $\Ninit$.\\